-- Ethical governance health check, March 2007 IDeA - 3.1.1 In section 2.1 there is an overview of how our robust corporate planning processes ensure members are fully engaged in considering and determining priorities and then, subsequently, in challenging and monitoring progress. - 3.1.2 The Council also welcomes external challenge and seeks to learn from the experience, for example, the IDeA Peer Review and Ethical Governance Health Check.
+- Ethical governance health check, March 2007 - IDeA

+3.1.1 In section 2.1 there is an overview of how our robust corporate planning processes ensure members are fully engaged in considering and determining priorities and then, subsequently, in challenging and monitoring progress.

+3.1.2 The Council also welcomes external challenge and seeks to learn from the experience, for example, the IDeA Peer Review and Ethical Governance Health Check.
 This openness is also reflected in both the member and management arrangements of the Council.
 All Council meetings are held in public and agendas and minutes are published on the internet.
-The decisions of Management Teams at all levels are recorded and published on the intranet. - 3.1.3 An officer restructuring in (2006) has helped to develop better cross-council working.
+The decisions of Management Teams at all levels are recorded and published on the intranet.

+3.1.3 An officer restructuring in (2006) has helped to develop better cross-council working.
 The Senior Management Team comprises the Chief Executive, Corporate Directors and Heads of Service.
-Additionally, the Chief Executive and the two Corporate Directors each lead on one of three cross-council working groups Strategy & Partnership; Service Development & Improvement; and Staffing and Resources and jointly they review all performance exception reports as a Performance Assessment Board.

-- 3.1.4 The Council has also reviewed the effectiveness of scrutiny and used the move to new political arrangements to improve scrutiny.
+Additionally, the Chief Executive and the two Corporate Directors each lead on one of three cross-council working groups - Strategy & Partnership; Service Development & Improvement; and Staffing and Resources - and jointly they review all performance exception reports as a Performance Assessment Board.
+3.1.4 The Council has also reviewed the effectiveness of scrutiny and used the move to new political arrangements to improve scrutiny.
 An opposition member chairs the one Overview and Scrutiny (Review) Committee and the chairman or any three members can call-in any decision.
 Additionally the function has a dedicated Overview and Scrutiny Officer and a modest budget for investigative work.
-The findings of the Review Committee are presented to the Executive Board and/or Council. - 3.1.5 There are a number of examples of the work of the Review Committee that have resulted in better outcomes for residents of the District: - CCTV Call in: where the Policy, Finance & strategic Performance Committee reconsidered its decision to replace analogue cameras with digital versions and subsequently saved £29,000. - Bus Services Review: where following a broader review of bus services, the District Council successfully lobbied the County Council to subsidise a new community transport initiative for residents in a remote caravan park to give them access to Rochford Town Centre and a GP in Ashingdon. - Planning enforcement review: leading to award of the Crystal Mark for the enforcement policy. - 3.1.6 Risk management is now embedded in the Council.
+The findings of the Review Committee are presented to the Executive Board and/or Council.

+3.1.5 There are a number of examples of the work of the Review Committee that have resulted in better outcomes for residents of the District:

+- CCTV Call in: where the Policy, Finance & strategic Performance Committee reconsidered its decision to replace analogue cameras with digital versions and subsequently saved £29,000. - Bus Services Review: where following a broader review of bus services, the District Council successfully lobbied the County Council to subsidise a new bus route for residents in a remote caravan park to give them access to Rochford Town Centre and a GP in Ashingdon.

+3.1.6 Risk management is now embedded in the Council.
 There is a Corporate Risk Register that is kept under review by the Corporate Risk Group that meets on a regular basis, and the minutes of which are published on the intranet.
 Divisional Plans include a risk assessment and reports to Council include risk implications.